New recipes and updates

 METHOD

-2. Place the ricotta on a sieve lined with cheesecloth set over a bowl to drain the liquid (it’s good to do this well in advance, e.g. overnight).
+3. Place the ricotta on a sieve lined with cheesecloth set over a bowl to drain the liquid (it can be done well in advance, even overnight).

-3. Cook the pasta shells in plenty of salted water for exactly half the time advised on the package; usually it will be about 6 minutes.
-Drain them and rinse with cold water, drizzle with a little oil and leave them on a colander or a tray to drain – upside down if you can be bothered.
+4. Cook the conchiglioni in plenty of salted water for half the time advised on the package (usually it will be about 6 minutes).
+Drain and rinse with cold water, drizzle with a little oil and leave them on a colander or a tray to drain, each upside down if you can be bothered.

-5. Place the drained ricotta in a large bowl.
-Add the diced mozzarella, walnut crumbs and pieces (reserving a handful for garnish), most of the Parmesan, honey and most of the herbs.
-Mix it well, season with salt and pepper to taste.
+7. Place the drained ricotta in a large bowl.
+Add the diced mozzarella, walnut crumbs and pieces (reserving a handful for garnish), most of the Parmesan, all the honey and most of the herbs.
+Mix it all well and season with salt and pepper to taste.

-7. Bake for 30 minutes until bubbling and scorched around the edges.
-Let it stand for at least 10 minutes.
-Sprinkle with the remaining walnut pieces, herbs and extra Parmesan if you like, and serve.
+10. Bake for 30 minutes until bubbling and scorched around the edges.
+Let it stand for at least 10 minutes before serving, sprinkled with the remaining walnut pieces, herbs and extra Parmesan if you like.

 NEW recipe finder